dafny-lang/dafny/docs/DafnyRef/Introduction.md

 The `dafny` verifier is run as part of the compiler.
-As such, a programmer interacts with it in much the same way as with the static type checker—when the tool produces errors, the programmer responds by changing the program’s type declarations, specifications, and statements.
+As such, a programmer interacts with it in much the same way as with the static type checker???when the tool produces errors, the programmer responds by changing the program???s type declarations, specifications, and statements.

 (This document typically uses "Dafny" to refer to the programming language and `dafny` to refer to the software tool that verifies and compiles programs